csmoxford/Adverse-Events-Visualiser/README.md

 5. Install dependencies using the command **npm install -s**
 6. Start the app using the command **npm start**
 7. Once built the app will be running on http://localhost:3000.
 Go to this page in a web browser.
 Note that testing was performed in chrome.

+### Editing

+There is a structure summary in the file [/src/index.js](https://github.com/csmoxford/Adverse-Events-Visualiser/blob/master/src/index.js).

 ## Technical details